senacor/cloud-native-training/service-mesh/README.md

 See file `catalogue-virtual-service.yaml` for a start.
 Update that service for above rules.
 See https://istio.io/docs/tasks/traffic-management/traffic-shifting/ on how to do that.

-# Step 5 - Enable Authorization
+# Step 5 - Enable Authentication

-In this step we will add authorization into the service in order to control traffic between services.
+In this step we will add authentication into the service in order to control traffic between services.

 ##### Start Simple Hacking Test